A Fairy Tale ‘As Old As Time’ for The Holidays

 A Curse

-Audiences today are familiar with Disney’s adaptation from its 1991 animated movie.
-Its dramatic imperative shifts to the Beast who needs to find a woman to love him.
-Belle (played with a lyrical voice outsized for her small frame by Edella Oroz Westerfield) is no longer forced to obey; her love is hoped for.
-Her love, freely given, will release the Beast from the curse condemning him to his beastly form.
+Audiences today are familiar with Disney’s 1991 animated movie adaptation.
+Its dramatic imperative shifts the moral burden onto the Beast who needs to find a woman to love him to remove his curse.
+Belle (played with a lyrical voice outsized for her small frame by Edella Oroz Westerfield) is no longer forced to obey.
+Her love, freely given, will release the Beast.

 That someone would freely love The Beast (Alexander Pimentel) seems impossible at the top of the play.
 Red relationship flags keep falling in the first act.
 Belle meets the Beast after he has imprisoned her father Maurice (Michael Cone) in his dungeon.
 Then the Beast agrees to an exchange putting Belle in her father’s place and when she won’t have dinner with him, he takes away her food.
 The Narrator (Kitty Balay, who also plays Mrs. Potts) tells us that the prince was cursed for judging people based on their appearance.
 The action shows that he has to honor the humanity of others.